Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 - Δ : The merge of one or more stories with the main "α"
 - Ψ : The diverging and beguin points of this story line
 - λ : The end of one line alone with no merges or side line discoveries
-- β : The inverse side of the current "α"
+- β : The o side of the current "α"
 - α : The begining of all